 (b) excise 5% or one hectare, whichever is the less, of the area of a Class A marine reserve for the purpose of public utility works.

+(2A) If a Class A marine reserve that is proposed to be the subject of an order under subsection (2) is vested jointly with the Commission and an Aboriginal body corporate under section 8AA(4A) or (5A), consultation under subsection (2) must include consultation with the Aboriginal body corporate.

 (3) The Minister must, not less than 30 days before acting under subsection (2), advertise the intention to so act —

 (a) in a newspaper circulating throughout the State; or